Breast Cancer Detection Using CNN in Python

 _________________________________________________________________

 Compile defines the loss function, the optimizer, and the metrics.
 That's all.
-It has nothing to do with the weights and you can compile a model as many times as you want without causing any problem to pretrained weights.
+It has nothing to do with the weights, and we can compile a model as many times as we want without causing any problem to pretrained weights.

 model.compile(optimizer=Adam(lr=0.00005), loss = 'binary_crossentropy', metrics=['accuracy'])